REFLEX: Self-Refining Explainable Fact-Checking via Verdict-Anchored Style Control: Methodology

-For the prompt, the tuning method explicitly instructs the model to produce its \emph{reasoning path} as the explanation, when the explanation is included, which could improve performance~\citep{lippmann2025style}, and we employ Chain-of-Thought (CoT)~\citep{chen2025towards, wei2022chain, mersha2024explainable, chen2025towards} prompting to extract the reasoning path.
-Moreover, to enhance the reasoning ability, we adopt role-play prompting \citep{kong2023better, kong2024self}.
-The templates are provided in Appendix~\ref{app: pt}.
+} To encourage coherent reasoning, we incorporate Chain-of-Thought (CoT)~\citep{wei2022chain}, prompting the model to output its reasoning path as the explanation, which has been shown to improve performance~\citep{lippmann2025style}.
+We further adopt role-play prompting to strengthen reasoning ability~\citep{kong2023better}.
+Prompt templates and training details are provided in Appendix~\ref{app: pt} and \ref{app: td}.